-In my experience, these 7 year cycle seasons of what I call Abundant Harvest Release, or AHR for short, can last for a few months up to about two and a half years, every 7 years.
+In my experience, these 7 year cycle seasons of what I call Abundant Harvest Release, or AHR for short, can last for a few months up to about three years, leading up to the seventh year.
 I've also noticed that that the more one is living a Godly life, the greater the harvest, and the more blessed it is.

 After realizing the importance of these principles, I decided to look up Biblical references.
 Here's what I found: